Diego Reyes: Fenerbahçe

 On 25 August 2018, Reyes joined Turkish club Fenerbahçe on a three-year deal.
 On 1 September 2018, he would make his debut with the team in 2–3 loss against Kayserispor.

 On 25 August 2019, Fenerbahçe terminated his contract.

-Leganés (loan)
+Loan to Leganés

-On 31 January 2019, Reyes returned to Spain by joining CD Leganés on loan for the rest of the season.
+On 31 January 2019, Reyes returned to Spain by joining Leganés on loan for the rest of the season.

-Tigres UANL
+Later career

-On 26 August 2019, Reyes returned to Mexico by joining Liga MX current champions Tigres UANL on a four-year contract.
+In August 2019, Reyes returned to Mexico to sign a four-year contract with Tigres UANL.

+In August 2025, Reyes joined Querétaro.

 International career

 Youth

 Reyes was selected by coach José Luis González China to participate in the CONCACAF under-17 Championship in 2009.
 Mexico eventually qualified to the under-17 World Cup and reached the Round-of-16.

 In 2010, Reyes played the Milk Cup with the under-20 team.
 The following year, Reyes was selected by coach Juan Carlos Chávez to participate in the CONCACAF under-20 Championship.
 Mexico qualified to the under-20 World Cup and finished in third place, defeating France 3–1.
 Prior to the World Cup, Reyes also participated in the Toulon Tournament.

 Reyes was selected to participate in the 2011 Pan American Games with the under-23 national team.
 Mexico won the gold after defeating Argentina 1–0 in the Final.

 In 2012, Reyes was a part of the under-23 team that won the gold medal at the 2012 Toulon Tournament, defeating Turkey 3–1 in the Final.
 He made the final cut for the squad participating in the 2012 Summer Olympics, where he played in every match, including in the 2–1 win over Brazil in the gold medal match at Wembley Stadium on 11 August.
 At 19 years old, Reyes was the youngest squad member at the Olympics.